StoiaCode/Rainbow-Six-Save-File-Swapper/README.md

 ## How to use:
 First you need to determine where your Rainbow Six Siege save File is.
 The path will look something like this:
 C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\savegames\\[*random*]\\[*random*]\
-The easiest way to determine what folder is the correct one to start Rainbow, close it back down, and then look for a folder that has been edited at the time you closed the game.
+The easiest way to determine what folder is the correct one is to start Rainbow, close it back down, and then look for a folder that has been edited at the time you closed the game.
 Inside that folder there *must* be a file called "1.save".

 Now Clone or Download the repository into a folder.
 Right Click the R6_SaveFileSwap.ps1 and press "Run with powershell".